Let's Change Gears for a Minute

 - 1 ½ to 2 tbs toasted mild curry powder

 Traditionally, herring is eaten atop Danish-style rye bread, which is dense and loaded with seeds.
 I wouldn’t recommend the soft rye breads because they will get soggy.
 Trader Joe’s recently started carrying the Danish rye, but if you aren’t close to a TJ then those small pumpernickel cocktail squares will do.
-I also like to top mine with slices of hard-boiled eggs and thinly sliced sweet onions.
+Ikea also sells an excellent mix that just needs water and it's ready to bake.

 (Kinda an aside: I took this dish to a Superbowl party once, and instead of eating it with the rye bread, the guys were eating it with tortilla chips.
 To hubby this was equivalent to eating salsa with a croissant).